-- You like a firmer mattress – though the mattress appears fairly soft to the touch, it actually feels pretty firm when laying on it, definitely a little firmer than the average bed-in-a-box model.
+- Those who like a firmer mattress – though the mattress appears fairly soft to the touch, it actually feels pretty firm when laying on it, definitely a little firmer than the average bed-in-a-box model.

-- You like the organic cover – the cover is completely organic, which will please the natural and eco-friendly minded shoppers.
+- People who like the organic cover – the cover is completely organic, which will please the natural and eco-friendly minded shoppers.
 The mattress isn’t completely organic, but it is a step ahead of nearly all mattresses in this price range.

-- You are looking for value – you can order your Organica mattress online, cutting out a lot of the middle men in the sales process and saving you money.
+- Those who are looking for value – people can order their Organica mattress online, cutting out a lot of the middle men in the sales process and saving them money.

-- You like its unique design – the Organica definitely has a unique look that some may enjoy.
+- People who like its unique design – the Organica definitely has a unique look that some may enjoy.

-- You want a soft mattress – Organica mattress is fairly firm
+- Those who want a soft mattress – Organica mattress is fairly firm

-- You do not like memory foam – many of my readers are taken by certain brands, but ultimately even if it’s a good memory foam mattress, you will not like it if you’re not a fan of memory foam.
+- People who do not like memory foam – many readers are taken by certain brands, but ultimately even if it’s a good memory foam mattress, people will not like it if they’re not a fan of memory foam.

-- You want an entirely organic mattress – Organica is one step closer, but not entirely organic.
-Though at this price range I’m not aware of a mattress that is entirely organic, so expect to pay more if this is a priority for you.
+- Those who want an entirely organic mattress – Organica is one step closer, but not entirely organic.
+Though at this price range there may not be a mattress that is entirely organic, so people should expect to pay more if this is a priority for them.

 The cover is made entirely of organic cotton, and has a very unique design.
-It’s definitely one of the cooler looking mattresses I’ve tried, and very attractive to the natural-minded person.
+It’s definitely one of the cooler looking mattresses on the market, and very attractive to the natural-minded person.
 Also, the cotton-ticking is quilted with memory foam, making the cover feel extra plush.

 Other things to note

-- You get a 120 day trial, where you can return the mattress for a full refund if it doesn’t suit your needs.
+- Consumers get a 120 day trial, where they can return the mattress for a full refund if it doesn’t suit their needs.